Moving from school to college

 Common worries

 - Afraid of losing your friends?
-You can keep in touch via social media.
-Plan out your weeks ahead and organise something together.
-And don’t worry!
-You’ll meet plenty of new people in the same position as you and looking for new buddies.
+You can keep in touch via social media and organise something to do together.
+You'll also meet plenty of new people in the same position as you!

 - Think you won’t fit in?
 You need to remember, you are all in the same boat!
 There will be many people starting new just like you - including plenty who are worried that they won't fit in.

 - Afraid of the unknown?
-Do your research and try and visit beforehand (go to an open day or taster session) so you can get a better idea of what it’s going to be like.
-This will help remove the fear of your first day - if you can't visit try to find a video so you can have a virtual walkthrough.
+Doing research and visiting beforehand (going to open days or taster sessions) so you can get a better idea of what it’s going to be like can be helpful!

 - Scared of change?
 Change is a part of life and the best way to help you grow as an individual.
 Take advantage of the new experiences and take the opportunity to improve your skills!